onyazuka/HTMLParser/README.md

 ## Warnings
 When using querySelect, please keep in mind some differences from native CSS selectors:
 - when using selectors like querySelectorAll("input[type='text']"), attribute value should always be quoted;
-- when using complex selectors liks querySelectorAll("div > li > div"), there should be spaces between selector and combiner character.
+- when using complex selectors like querySelectorAll("div > li > div"), there should be at least one space between each selector and operator.

 ## Usage
 From URL: